 My people: Family, friends and anybody who had an influence on me.

 The first four have their say in some way or the other.
-In a lot of people one of those is a dominant factor and overshadows the others.
+In a lot of people, one of those is a dominant factor and overshadows the others.
 Intuition barely has a say for most people or when it does, it is attributed to the emotions.
 I am making a distinction here between emotions and intuitions.
-One is what we feel for the world around us…it is expression….of love, hate, anger, surprise, betrayal, fondness etc. The other is what is internalized from the world outside us…it is impression…messages that come into our being, which we don’t listen to because we are conditioned to believe only in what comes in through our eyes and ears.
+One is what we feel for the world around us…it is an expression….of love, hate, anger, surprise, betrayal, fondness etc. The other is what is internalized from the world outside us…it is impression…messages that come into our being, which we don’t listen to because we are conditioned to believe only in what comes in through our eyes and ears.

 Since I’ve started listening, I find my awareness of my intuition has increased.
 I cannot say my intuition has improved because it has always been there.
 It is like I suddenly realize that the voice has been there all my life, only I never chose to listen to it or acknowledge its presence.
-It is akin to tuning into radio frequencies and stopping at one point and realizing that what you’d written off as white noise so far is actually music.
+It is akin to tuning into radio frequencies and stopping at one point and realizing that what you’d written off as white noise so far is music.

-I’ll take the metaphor furthur.
-Someone I know says that she never experiences intuition and she always wonders whether what she hears inside her head are her own fears and/or her wants.
+I’ll take the metaphor further.
+Someone I know says that she never experiences intuition and she always wonders whether what she hears inside her head are her fears and/or her wants.
 I know that feeling, I used to experience that too.
-It is like the heart sometimes speaks the words of intution in her voice…..so what we think are our emotions are actually our intuitions.
+It is like the heart sometimes speaks the words of intuition in her voice…..so what we think are our emotions are our intuitions.
 I look back at the people I gravitate to and now I’m able to see which of those are people I chose because I liked them and which of those I was compelled to meet to fulfil a higher pattern.